scryptonight/escrow/README.md

 # Escrow - Escrow pools for the Radix DLT

-The Escrow component allows you to create account-like escrow pools that you can put funds into—or have others put funds into—and them retrieve them later.
+The Escrow component allows you to create account-like escrow pools that you can put funds into—or have others put funds into—and then retrieve them later.

 You can create Allowances that allow others to pull funds from your